How to Apply

 - Decide whether you would rather do Astrophysics or Biochemistry.
 You may only apply to one.

 - Register and begin the online forms: Applicant Information, Test Scores, Short Answers.
 You may log in and edit each of these until the deadline.

 - Request evaluations from two or three teachers, counselors, or other adults using the online or paper form.

 - Ask your school to send us an official transcript showing your coursework and grades for the past two years or more (9th-11th grade).
 We prefer that your school send your official transcript directly to us by mail or email.
 We do not accept emailed transcripts from students under any circumstances!
 We will accept an official transcript mailed by you if it is printed and sealed in a letterhead envelope by your school.
 If the transcript does not include your classes and grades from the current school year (fall semester and in progress), we will need a report of those, which may come from you directly.
 The same goes for any test scores (PSAT, SAT, SAT subjects, ACT, AP, TOEFL): if they are listed on your transcript, fine, otherwise you must send us copies of your reports.
 We will accept scans of printed reports or screen shots of online reports, but make sure your name is shown!
 No particular tests are required.

 - Check the status page and follow directions there to ensure your application is complete.

-- Look for a decision by mid-March for international students and mid-April for US students
+- Look for a decision in mid-March for international applicants and mid-April for U.S. applicants

 Deadlines apply to receipt (not postmark) of all required application parts by 11:59 pm Pacific time.
 There is no application fee.
 Materials may be emailed to email@example.com or mailed to: